 4.1 The work programme is subject to consultation with the Chair and Members of the Health Select Commission.
-Regular discussions take place with Cabinet Member, partner organisations, and officers in respect of the content and timeliness of items set out on the work programme.
+Regular discussions take place with Cabinet Member; partner organisations, including the Clinical Commissioning Group (CCG) and National Health Service (NHS); and officers in respect of the scope and timeliness of items set out on the work programme.